Sandora

 Sandora LLC (Сандора) is a Ukrainian juice company based in Mykolaiv, Ukraine.
 Founded in 1995, the company currently holds a 47 percent share of the Ukrainian juice market.
 In September 2007, American-based PepsiCo, Inc. purchased 80 percent ownership of Sandora's company holdings.
 In November 2007, PepsiAmericas, Inc. and PepsiCo, Inc. jointly acquired the remaining 20% of Sandora.
 PepsiAmericas held a 60% interest in Sandora, and PepsiCo held 40% interest in Sandora.
 PepsiCo acquired PepsiAmericas in 2010 and took full ownership of Sandora.

+There are two facilities of Sandora in Mykolaiv Oblast: one in Mykolaivske which processes fruits and vegetables for juices, and another in Meshkovo-Pohorilove for actually producing the juices.
+Employing around 600 people, the brand produces a variety of products including Sandora, Sandora Exclusive, Sandora Breakfast Juicie, Sandoryk, and Sadochok, among others.

 History

 In 1995, Lithuanian businessmen Ihor Bezzub and Raymondas Tumenas provided start-up capital for the implementation of a business plan to Serhiy Sypko, a lecturer at Mykolaiv University of Shipbuilding.
 Production started the following year.
 In 2000, a puree and semifinished product production was launched.

-In 2007, one of the most important deals on the FMCG market in Ukraine was concluded, worth USD 678 million.
+In 2007, one of the most important deals on the FMCG market in Ukraine was concluded, worth US$678 million.
 PepsiCo acquired the largest juice producer, Sandora.
 This provided opportunities to develop production in Ukraine and establish the processing of seasonal vegetables and fruits through further investments.
-For example, in 2009-2010, the company started producing Pepsi, 7UP and Lipton Ice Tea.
+In 2008, the production of Lipton Iced Tea beverages began at Sandora's factory in the village of Meshkovo-Pohorilove near Mykolaiv.
+In 2009–2010, the company started producing Pepsi and 7UP.
 In 2014, the company launched a snack line for the production of Xpycteam crisps and started producing Mirinda.
 In 2019, the company's production facilities started producing Lay's crisps.

+After the start of the Russian invasion of Ukraine on 24 February 2022, Pepsi halted the production of Sandora at its facilities in Mykolaiv Oblast due to security reasons.
+During this time, it was reported by the Mayor of Mykolaiv, Oleksandr Senkevych, that the Sandora factory had been looted and that there needed to be an increase in security.
+During the ensuing Battle of Mykolaiv, the production facilities of Sandora received a lot of damage due to Russian shelling.
+Production of Sandora resumed at the end of 2022, but only in Romania and Poland, and not domestically in Ukraine.
+During this time, the share of the market for Sandora fell as domestic producers like Vitmark and Halitsia became more popular.

+Production finally returned domestically in May 2023, but four production lines were transferred from Mykolaiv to Vyshneve in Kyiv Oblast.
+Production had earlier partially resumed in March 2023.
+At the time, Sandora confirmed they would gradually restore their full range from before the invasion, like their pomegranate, multivitamin, and cherry varieties, but that it would take some time.